What is Zilliqa (ZIL)?

 Conclusion

-Zilliqa is fundamentally a scalability-focused Layer 1 blockchain that has strategically pivoted to provide the modular, compliant infrastructure required for institutional adoption and real-world asset tokenization.
-Will its specialized architecture for regulated finance become a critical gateway for traditional capital entering the crypto ecosystem?
+Zilliqa is fundamentally a scalable, EVM-compatible Layer 1 blockchain that has pivoted to provide the security, compliance, and efficiency required for institutional adoption and tokenization of real-world assets.
+Will its specialized infrastructure for regulated finance attract the developer activity and real-world use needed to sustain its ecosystem?

 CMC AI can make mistakes.
 Not financial advice.